walmartlabs/thorax/README.md

 ## Thorax.CollectionView

-NARRATIVE: Usually, `Thorax.Collectionview` will be called for you when you use the Handlebars collection block helper: {{#collection theNameOfACollection}}.
+SECTION NARRATIVE: Usually, `Thorax.Collectionview` will be called for you when you use the Handlebars collection block helper: {{#collection theNameOfACollection}}.
 If you need manual control, use these view methods.

-API: `Thorax.CollectionView` is a class that renders an `itemTemplate` or `itemView` for each item in a `collection` passed to it when it is instantiated, or via `setCollection`.
+`Thorax.CollectionView` is a class that renders an `itemTemplate` or `itemView` for each item in a `collection` passed to it when it is instantiated, or via `setCollection`.
 The view will automatically update when items are added, removed or changed.
 The `collection` helper will automatically create and embed a `CollectionView` instance for you.
 If programatic access to the view's methods are needed (for instance calling `appendItem` or specifying an `itemFilter`) it's best to create a `CollectionView` directly and embed it with the `view` helper as you would any other view.

 ### itemView *view.itemView*